brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/APIRef.DetoxObjectAPI.md

 slug: api/detox-object-api
 title: Detox Object API
 sidebar_label: The `detox` Object
----

-## The `detox` Object

-`detox` is globally available in every test file, though currently it is only used in the setup/init file.

 > NOTE: detox is test runner independent, and we encourage you to choose your own test runner, but for the sake of demonstration we will use `mocha`’s syntax.

 ### Methods